 As an infinitely versatile spring vegetable, asparagus is a backyard garden essential: Use it in savory tarts, creamy soups, fresh salads, party-ready appetizer platters, or simple sides while you're waiting for the rest of your garden to yield its summer harvest.
 Discover several asparagus growing tips, ahead, so you can introduce these veggies into your space.

 How to Grow Asparagus

-Grow White Asparagus with a Blanching Box
+How to Grow White Asparagus

-When to Harvest Asparagus
+How and When to Harvest Asparagus

 Experts recommend refraining from harvesting stalks during the first season and easing into a full yield over the following two years to prepare the plant for a decade—or more—in your garden.
 "Since they are such a long-term producer, it's going to take them a while to get settled," says Brandeisky.
 "They put so much energy into growing, so once you cut it back, it takes that much more energy away from the root system that's trying to establish itself."
 Mature plants will send up stalks that grow almost impossibly quickly: Brandeisky warns that you may need to cut stalks two or three times a day to catch them at their best (and yes, this means stalks that weren't ready when you left for work will be perfect for your Asparagus Soup by the time you get home).
-Remove the stalks by slicing them off cleanly at a 45-degree angle at—or just under—the soil, while keeping your knife clear of other buds growing nearby; or by snapping them off at a natural breaking point.
+Remove the stalks by slicing them off cleanly at a 45-degree angle at—or just under—the soil, while keeping your knife clear of other buds growing nearby, or by snapping them off at a natural breaking point.
 Snapped-off stalks won't look quite as pretty on your plate, but you won't have to trim the woody, fibrous bottoms before prepping an Asparagus Tart.